 The Audi 50 was finally launched on October 26, 1974, a whole 6 months before the decontented Polo.
-Spanish musicians -the 70’s are an inscrutable decade- brought entertainment on the car’s reveal.
-Timing for the arrival of Audi’s new ‘supermini’ coinciding luckily with the ongoing energy crisis of the 70’s.
+Spanish musicians -the ’70s are an inscrutable decade- brought entertainment on the car’s reveal.
+Timing for the arrival of Audi’s new ‘supermini’ coincided luckily with the ongoing energy crisis of the 70’s.

-The badge engineered Polo version was launched six months later, in 1975.
-Differences were found on a lower sticker price, with the Polo being sparsely trimmed and with inferior plastics inside, mainly in the thin door panels.
-The VW offered the lower end engine options and a top speed of 82mph.
-With the Polo, VW had now an entrant to the hotly contested European mini market, where Peugeot’s 104, Fiat’s 127 and Renault’s 5 had a heady start.
+The badge-engineered Polo version was launched six months later, in 1975.
+Differences were found in a lower sticker price, with the Polo being sparsely trimmed and with inferior plastics inside, mainly in the thin door panels.
+The VW offered the lower-end engine options and a top speed of 82mph.
+With the Polo, VW now had an entrant to the hotly contested European mini market, where Peugeot’s 104, Fiat’s 127 and Renault’s 5 had a heady start.
 Thanks to Ingolstadt, VW was now in a position to play catch up, even exceed.

-So here’s the feed, Wiki: Audi made tiny inroads in this region in the 70’s, with their clean styled cars appearing occasionally in daily traffic.
-If you were inclined to Bauhaus design like I’m, their clean lines stood greatly in the traffic of the times.
-Most models being sedans (vague memories), but now, evidence at hand, the tiny 50 as well.
+So here’s the feed, Wiki: Audi made tiny inroads in this region in the 70’s, with their clean-styled cars appearing occasionally in daily traffic.
+If you were inclined to Bauhaus design like I am, their clean lines stood greatly in the traffic of the times.
+Most models were sedans (vague memories), but now, evidence at hand, the tiny 50 as well.

 One issue that always pops up with these early Audis; reliability, or lack thereof.
-In defend of these vehicles, I’ll say they suffered of high-engineering solutions (much like Alfa Romeo) to fit very specific goals, while doing it for a price.
-The evolutionary engineering and new mechanical solutions arranged in ways that placed traditional mechanics in a foul mood.
-In my own VW experience, on a US junkyard, the mechanic looking at me with total contempt while attempting to pull out a 1980 Rabbit vent window.
+In defense of these vehicles, I’ll say they suffered from high-engineering solutions (much like Alfa Romeo) to fit very specific goals while doing it for a price.
+The evolutionary engineering and new mechanical solutions were arranged in ways that placed traditional mechanics in a foul mood.
+In my own VW experience, on a US junkyard, the mechanic looked at me with total contempt while attempting to pull out a 1980 Rabbit vent window.
 I mean… what was the problem?
 Not enough exposed screws?
 Also, my own ’68 Beetle, running beautifully at the hands of an experienced German mechanic, never to run like that under anyone else’s hands (modern machinery has taken this human factor out of the equation).

 It makes me wonder how many of these vehicles suffered due to unprepared heavy hands (the plus side of Chevys, Fords, or Corollas of the time, the frosting on the cake could fail, but drivetrains could go on without much attention, for ages).
 Also, a newcomer upscale brand like Audi lacked the commitment of, say, Jaguar owners, who put up with many foibles and kept the vehicles running to this day, in spite of much inconvenience.
 With these words, I might have given you a reason to understand the clinical nature of the patient… which is a lot easier to say than to live with.
 It’s admittedly hard to feel empathy for the clinical condition of a serial killer while he impales you to death.

-This in a rural town on the western area of the country, hot and humid, surrounded by subtropical vegetation.
+This on a rural town in the western area of the country, hot and humid, surrounded by subtropical vegetation.
 As one walks the compound, car remains appear one after the other, and a few surprises show up.
 In one of the rooms, a VW T1, waiting for restoration.
 And… what’s behind the T1?

 A Vauxhall Victor?
 That took me a moment to figure out.
-The yard’s owner asking “You know what it is?” and me answering… “Some British car, I think…” Still, he was impressed, me being one of 10 people in the region that could sort of muster an answer to that bit of etcetirini.
+The yard’s owner asked “You know what it is?” and me answered… “Some British car, I think…” Still, he was impressed, me being one of 10 people in the region that could sort of muster an answer to that bit of etcetirini.